 Please note that the application deadline for all programmes is at 15:59, Finnish time (GMT +02:00).

-All applicants will recieve a decision approximately 10 weeks after the deadline for application submission.
+All applicants will recieve a response to their applications approximately 10 weeks after the application deadline.

 Frequently asked questions about the funding programmes Preview application form Opens in a new tab Go to the application portal Opens in a new tab